 - They are new to Garland ISD

 - All qualified applicants are placed in a lottery.
 All students will then be offered spaces in the order they are chosen in the lottery.
-Magnet placement and waitlist information will be made available to parents in Skyward (see timeline).
+Magnet offers and waitlist information will be sent by email to the email address entered in the magnet application (see timeline).

 - Academy for Excellence magnet applications will be ranked according to combined scores and offered seats in rank order.
 Students are also placed on the waitlist in rank order.

 - All Early College and P-TECH applicants will be placed in a weighted lottery that prioritizes at-risk students and economically disadvantaged students in alignment with the TEA Blueprint for Early College and P-TECH.

 You may submit your question in writing on the Magnet Question Form.